mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

 Our package is now all set up and ready to be uploaded to the **GitLab PyPI Package Registry**.
 Before we do so, we next need to set up authentication.

-## Adding the GitLab PyPI Repository as a source
+## Authenticate with the Package Registry

-### Authenticating with a personal access token
+### Authenticate with a personal access token

 You need the following: